KIWI-Werbeagentur/contao-blueprint-bundle/README.md

 ![](docs/images/blueprints--place.png)

 ## Extra
-Because editors now don't need to edit configurations as they already come with the blueprint you are now able to reduce permissions to a minimum and therefore improve transparency in editing.
+Because editors now don't need to edit configurations as they already come with the blueprint you are now able to reduce contao user permissions to a minimum and therefore improve transparency in editing.